-While I don’t love a ton of toys in an Easter basket, I do try to put a couple small items in their baskets.
+While I don’t love a ton of toys in an Easter basket, I do try to put a couple of small items in their baskets.
 As a family, we value connection and love to play games together so it’s not uncommon to find a game in their baskets.
-I also attempt to make those items a good quality, wooden or heirloom type piece.
+I also attempt to make those items a good quality, wooden or heirloom-type piece.
 I tend to pick these items up throughout the year, as I come across them, and save them for Easter baskets and Christmas stocking stuffers.
 One of my favorite sources for heirloom quality toys is Bella Luna Toys where you’ll find all kinds of natural, eco-friendly items for Easter.

 - Stuffed animals (only if you don’t have too many already)